Introducing Guest Blogger Daphna from A Tiny Trip

 Daphna is a Brooklyn based writer and mother of three.
 On A Tiny Trip, she shares tips for traveling with kids and encourages families to explore the world, one small step at a time.
 In her free time she enjoys hiking, photography and going on adventures with her kids!

 With thanks to Daphna for her contribution to our guest series.
-You may also like Manhattan Top 10 with kids.

 Bookmark this page or save it to Pinterest for later

 Did you catch the rest of our Explore My City Series?